Introduction to Orienteering

 Orienteering is fun and challenging.
 With roots in Scandinavia, orienteering is an international sport with world-wide participation.
+It is the sport of navigating in unknown terrain https://orienteeringusa.org/explore/what-is-orienteering/.
+Using a map and a compass, participants locate a series of checkpoints called controls.
+The challenge comes in determining the most efficient route around the course by interpreting land features indicated on the map.
+It is like a treasure hunt on the run.
 Pineland Farms has the largest orienteering course in Maine, with 2,500 acres currently mapped, and mapping of the remaining acreage in progress.
-Our courses are open during the warmer months but close in winter for the ski season (unless there is a lack of snow).
+If you are new to orienteering find more information about skills and basic techniques here: https://orienteeringusa.org/resources/training/ .
+Our courses are open during the warmer months but may close in winter for the ski season, unless there is a lack of snow.
+Please call the Outdoor Center at 207.688.6599 for availability.

 For large group reservations or any questions please call the Outdoor Center at 207.688.6599